Asymptotic Geometry of the Moduli Space of Rank Two Irregular Higgs Bundles over the Projective Line: Introduction

-To prove Theorem \ref{Main_thm}, we wish to use a similar strategy as that in \cite{fredrickson2022asymptotic}: \begin{itemize} \item Construct the harmonic metric $h_t$ for $(\bar{\partial}_E,t\Phi)$ by a gluing method, with the following building blocks. \begin{itemize} \item Limiting metric $h_\infty$, which is singular at the points where the spectral cover is ramified. \item Fiducial solutions $h_{t}^{\mathrm{model}}$ in some fixed disks around the ramification points. \item Desingularize $h_\infty$ by $h_{t}^{\mathrm{model}}$ to obtain $h_t^{\mathrm{app}}$, and perturb $h_t^{\mathrm{app}}$ to $h_t$. \end{itemize} \item Interpolate $g_{\mathrm{app}}$ between $g_{L^2}$ and $g_{\mathrm{sf}}$, compare tangent vectors in Coulomb gauges using $L^2$ descriptions of these metrics. \end{itemize} However, there are two major new challenges in our case.
-The first is the lack of a natural $\mathbb{C}^\ast$ action on $\mathcal{M}$ since the irregular types are fixed.
-Fortunately, irregular Higgs bundles over $\mathbb{C}P^1$ can be explicitly described, and we can find some curve $[(\bar{\partial}_E,\Phi_t)]$ in $\mathcal{M}$ tending to infinity in place of the ray $[(\bar{\partial}_E,t\Phi)]$ considered in \cite{fredrickson2022asymptotic}.
-The second is that the analysis of the linearized operator requires modifications because of the presence of irregular singularities.
+To prove Theorem \ref{Main_thm}, we use a similar strategy as that in \cite{fredrickson2022asymptotic}.
+Their strategy is: \begin{itemize} \item Construct the harmonic metric $h_t$ for $(\bar{\partial}_E,t\varphi)$ by a gluing method, with the following building blocks. \begin{itemize} \item Limiting metric $h_\infty$, which is singular at the points where the spectral cover is ramified. \item Fiducial solutions $h_{t}^{\mathrm{model}}$ in some fixed disks around the ramification points. \item Desingularize $h_\infty$ by $h_{t}^{\mathrm{model}}$ to obtain $h_t^{\mathrm{app}}$, and perturb $h_t^{\mathrm{app}}$ to $h_t$. \end{itemize} \item Interpolate $g_{\mathrm{app}}$ between $g_{L^2}$ and $g_{\mathrm{sf}}$, compare tangent vectors in Coulomb gauges using $L^2$ descriptions of these metrics. \end{itemize} However, there are several new features and difficulties in our case.
+The first is the lack of a natural $\mathbb{C}^\ast$ action on $\mathcal{M}$ since the singularity types are fixed.
+Fortunately, irregular Higgs bundles over $\mathbb{C}P^1$ can be explicitly described, and we can find some curve $[(\bar{\partial}_E,\varphi_t)]$ in $\mathcal{M}$ tending to infinity in place of the ray.
+Another problems is that if we just use the fiducial solutions as in \cite{fredrickson2022asymptotic}, the approximate harmonic metric we construct will not make the error arbitrarily small as $t\to\infty$.
+Instead, we will use another model solution near weakly parabolic points, which is not an explicit ODE solution.
+This model metric is the harmonic metric on the Higgs bundle over $\mathbb{C}P^1$ with a weakly parabolic pole and a twisted order two pole, which exists by \cite{harland22parabolic, mochizuki21good}.
+Near the boundary a disk we show that the harmonic metric is asymptotic to the decoupled harmonic metric at an arbitrary polynomial rate in $t$.
+Recently, we are informed by Mochizuki that this can be possibly improved to an exponential rate using his recent work \cite{mochizuki_2023} with an assumption on parabolic weights.
+Next, the analysis of the linearized operator requires modifications because of the presence of irregular singularities.
 We use the analytic tools from \cite{biquard_boalch_2004} to handle these singularities.
+Finally, to compare $g_{\mathrm{app}}$ and $g_{\mathrm{sf}}$, we should modify the proof of \cite{fredrickson2022asymptotic} for weakly parabolic points.
+With the aforementioned assumption that the two parabolic weights are equal at each weakly parabolic point, we can apply the idea of \cite{dumas2019asymptotics}, but we will lose a parameter (weight) for each weakly parabolic point.